 This means if you have a hosting plan that can’t handle your excess traffic, your host should read to scale it up.
 If you stay on the same low-level hosting then your site may be down and won’t handle the excess traffic.

-If the SiteGround’s GoGeek plan (highest in shared hosting) isn’t enough for you, then they have a couple of options to choose.
+If the SiteGround’s GoGeek plan (highest in shared hosting) isn’t enough for you, then they have a couple of options to choose from.

 SiteGround cloud hosting: This starts at $80 a month.
 This starting plan contains 2 CPU cores, 4GB RAM, 40GB SSD storage and 5TB data transfer.
 Be aware that the bandwidth is limited to 5TB.
 But this is a lot as well.